Data Governance 101: Principles, Examples, Strategy & Programs

 Tristan Handy, CEO & Founder of dbt Labs, hit the nail on the head.
 In his article on the modern data stack, he stated that data governance is a product whose time has come.
 “Without good governance, more data == more chaos == less trust.”

 In this article, we’ll look at data governance as a collaborative principle that grows in value with technological innovation and organizational maturity.
-We’ll discuss where data governance began, outline its principles and structures, and review some best practices and frameworks that will enable organizations to succeed in their data governance initiatives.
+We’ll discuss where data governance began, outline its principles and structures, and review some data governance best practices and frameworks that will enable organizations to succeed in their data governance initiatives.

 Origins of data governance